J. J. Zanazzi

 Theoretical Astrophysicist

-I am a 51 Pegasi b Postdoctoral Fellow at the University of California Berkeley, working with Prof. Eugene Chiang.
+I am a 51 Pegasi b Postdoctoral Fellow at the University of California Berkeley, working with Eugene Chiang.
 Before I arrived at Berkeley, I was a Postdoctoral Fellow at the Canadian Institute for Theoretical Astrophysics at the University of Toronto.
-I received my PhD from Cornell University, under the supervision of Prof. Dong Lai.
+I received my PhD from Cornell University, under the supervision of Dong Lai.

 Email: jzanazzi@berkeley.edu